Home » Volunteer Training: The Definitive Guide for Volunteer Managers

 The volunteer mentor may be a member of staff or a seasoned volunteer.
 Hold a mentor meet and greet so that volunteers can get to know their new mentors in a relaxed setting.
 Mentors can assist with on-the-job training and evaluation.

 Setting measurable learning objectives

-Goal-setting helps to motivate trainees while creating a criteria for evaluation.
+Goal-setting helps to motivate trainees while creating criteria for evaluation.
 Work with your volunteers to set learning objectives at the beginning of your training session.
-The goals should address this question: What task should the volunteer perform in a specific time-frame, given the conditions?
+The goals should address this question: What task should the volunteer perform in a specific time frame, given the conditions?
 For example, a learning objective may be:

 At the end of this lesson, volunteers will be able to assess an adult’s literacy level using the standard assessment methods provided.